 - Laboratory and healthcare workers.

-There are currently two vaccines approved under FDA Emergency Use Authorization for monkeypox, JYNNEOS and ACAM2000.
-These vaccines are being used as post-exposure prophylaxis (PEP) within 4 days after exposure, post-exposure prophylaxis (PEP)++ for those with high risk factors that make them more likely to get monkeypox, and pre-exposure prophylaxis (PrEP) for those with high risk for exposure.
+There are currently two vaccines approved under FDA Emergency Use Authorization for mpox, JYNNEOS and ACAM2000.
+These vaccines are being used as post-exposure prophylaxis (PEP) within 4 days after exposure, post-exposure prophylaxis (PEP)++ for those with high risk factors that make them more likely to get mpox, and pre-exposure prophylaxis (PrEP) for those with high risk for exposure.
 There is currently limited supply of these vaccines, so if you are in one of these categories and/or may have been exposed, please contact your healthcare provider.

 People at high risk of severe illness should take additional precautions